QuickBooks® PDF/Email Not Working (Outlook not recognized / Can't Save as PDF)

 - Press Win + R →

-%TEMP%→ delete contents you can (skip locked files). - Right-click the Temp folder → Properties → Security → confirm your user has Full control.
+%TEMP%→ delete contents you can (skip locked files). - Right-click the Temp folder → Properties → Security and confirm the signed-in user has normal inherited access to create, read, write, and delete its own temporary files.

 - Open the QuickBooks® program folder, e.g.: